open-contracting/ocds-extensions-translations/README.md

     ./manage.py stale path/to/directory/of/extensions 3
     ```

-You can now delete these extensions from Transifex, if the account is near its limits.
+You can now delete these extensions from the translation tool, if the account is near its limits.

-*Note: At present, `manage.py update` will re-add these extensions to Transifex.*
+*Note: At present, when using `--transifex-organization` and `--transifex-project`, `manage.py extract` will re-add these extensions to Transifex.*

 ### Compare different versions of PO/POT files